Aurelius Aegis

 Identity & Access

-Access to Aurelius OS is designed to be earned continuously, never granted once.
-Identity-bound credentials and continuous verification are the foundation of the zero-trust model.
+Access to Aurelius OS is designed to be earned continuously rather than granted once.
+Identity-bound credentials and continuous verification form the foundation of the zero-trust model.

 Trust is verified, not assumed

-In a zero-trust model there is no trusted interior.
-Every request — from a principal, an advisor, an operator, or a service — is intended to be evaluated on its own merits, every time.
-Aurelius Aegis is designed so that prior authentication never substitutes for present verification.
+A zero-trust model has no trusted interior.
+Every request, whether it comes from a principal, an advisor, an operator, or a service, is intended to be evaluated on its own merits each time it is made.
+The architecture is designed so that an earlier authentication never stands in for present verification.

-Verification is continuous rather than episodic.
+Verification is meant to be continuous rather than episodic.
 The architecture supports re-evaluating identity, device posture, and contextual risk throughout a session, so that a credential captured at one moment cannot be replayed indefinitely.

 How access is governed